MvrPgi/TakeAFish-backend-/README.md

   - Remove AI generated images to ensure authenticity.
   - Used roboflow's duplicate image detection to eliminate duplicates.
   - Concern is the overall low number of images for certain species and more populated species like tilapia and bangus.
 This needs more evaluation.
+  - Some of the classes have augmentation such as random cropping, and flipping to improve model robustness.
+That is why roboflow augmentation options is restricted/limited.

 - **Reference Objects Datasets:**
   - Remove old coins and used new philippines coins